tanishqkancharla/website-tutorial/README.md

-# Website Tutorial
-This repository contains docs about how to make a website!
+This repository contains docs about how to make a minimal website!

 We'll be making a website using [Github Pages](https://pages.github.com) and [11ty](https://www.11ty.dev).
 You will __not__ need to know how to program, to use this guide.
 However, if you do know HTML/CSS, you'll be able to use it to make your website a little more spiffy.